cosminadrianpopescu/azul/README.md

 ## How it works

-You might've noticed in the example config files that I use tabs for terminals rather than buffers.
-This is because I consider that tabs make more sense for this kind of software because of the way vim works.
+I consider that tabs make more sense for this kind of software because of the way vim works.
 In vim, each tab has a window id, like each float window or each split.
 While the buffers can be displayed in a window.
 But the buffers don't have a window id.

-Internally, in `azul`, every time you create a new window, a terminal is automatically spawned in that window by doing `vim.api.nvim_command('terminal')`.
+Internally, in `azul`, every time you create a new window, a terminal is automatically spawned in that window by calling `vim.fn.termopen`.

-Because of that, is basically very easy in `azul` to just do `tabnew`, which will automatically create a new tab, with a new window id, so a new terminal will be launched automatically.
+Because of that, is basically very easy in `azul` to just do `tabnew`, which will create a new tab, with a new window id, so a new terminal will be launched automatically.

 This is the prefered way in `azul`.